 Android:

-- Afterward, toggle on the switch next to “Background Data” to enable it and check if Facebook is working on mobile data now.
+• Afterward, toggle on the switch next to “Background Data” to enable it and check if Facebook is working on cellular data now.

 This solution is also helpful if the Instagram app is not working on mobile data.